saturnlighting/literature-review/README.md

 Older people may detect object differently than younger people.

 <Disadvantaged groups>

+“Both traffic safety concerns and personal security concerns were most strongly associated with poor neighborhood opportunities for exercise.
+Respondents living in lower-income communities reported greater barriers to pedestrian and bicycle safety and security than residents from wealthier neighborhoods” (Schneider, Wiers, and Schmitz 2022).

 Qualitative research on perceptions of fear to crime and rashes of cyclists from most deprived neighbourhoods (Lusk et al. 2019).